apache/comdev-site/source/newcommitter.md

         to Secretary, as the form contains Personally Identifiable Information that should be kept private.

-        3. When you fill the iCLA form, include in the form the Apache [Project] project and choose a unique Apache ID.
+        3. When you complete the iCLA form, be sure to include in the form the Apache [Project] project and choose a unique Apache ID.
 Look to see if your preferred ID is already taken at